cuicaihao/aerial-image-segmentation/README.md

 # Aerial Image Segmentation with PyTorch (2021 v1.7.1)

-Aerial Image Labeling addresses a core topic in remote sensing: the automatic pixelwise labeling of aerial imagery.
+Aerial Image Labeling addresses a core topic in remote sensing: the automatic pixel-wise labelling of aerial imagery.
 The UNet leads to more advanced design in Aerial Image Segmentation.
-Future updates will gradually apply those method into this repository.
+Future updates will gradually apply those methods into this repository.

-This repo used only one sample (`kitsap11.tif `) from the public dataset ([Inria Aeril Image Labelling ](https://project.inria.fr/aerialimagelabeling/leaderboard/)) to demonstrate the power of deep learning.
+This repo used only one sample (`kitsap11.tif `) from the public dataset ([Inria Aerial Image Labelling ](https://project.inria.fr/aerialimagelabeling/leaderboard/)) to demonstrate the power of deep learning.

 Data processing steps and codes can be find in this [file]("images/image_data.md").
 The original sample has been preprocessed into 1000x1000 with 1.5 meter resolution.